wazo-platform/wazo-ansible/README.md

 # wazo-ansible

+## Prerequisites for all recipes

+* A machine running with Debian Stretch vanilla
+* You can SSH easily into this machine

 ## Prerequisites for Nestbox

 * You need root access on `mirror.wazo.community`.
-* You need a Debian Stretch vanilla, reachable under the name `nestbox-dev-ansible` (via `/etc/hosts` for example).
-* You can SSH easily into this machine.

 ## How to install Nestbox